 Mantras to Use to Stop Overeating During the Holidays

-When it comes to Thanksgiving overeating and Christmas binging, a few positive mantras can help you stay on track.
+When it comes to festive overeating, a few positive mantras can help you stay on track.
 Whenever you feel the urge to overindulge or feel social pressure, keep using one of these phrases that resonate with you:

 - “I respect my body and want to nourish it well.”